Possible Symptoms: Red or inflamed gills, rapid breathing, gasping at the surface of the water.

 Possible Causes: Parasite

 It is always important to examine your fish at least once a day closely to prevent and catch illnesses earlier.
 Learn their behavior as each fish is different.
-A good rule of thumb is if you have a sick fish to do at least a 30% water change before adding in any treatments.
+A good rule of thumb is if you have a sick fish, and you need fish medicine, do at least a 30% water change before adding in any fish treatments.
 The cleaner the water the better chances your fish have to fight the infection or illness and recover faster.
-There are several important things you can do to possibly prevent most of the common infections and illnesses in freshwater tanks.
+There are several important things you can do to possibly prevent most of the common infections and illnesses in freshwater fish tanks.

-- Make sure that all of the different types of fish you are adding to your tank are in fact compatible with each other.
+- Make sure that all of the different types of fish you are adding to your fish tank are in fact compatible with each other.
 Take Cichlids for example.
 They have two different groups of Cichlids which is not a good idea to pair together.
 However, within each group you have semi-aggressive and aggressive species.
 It would not be wise to pair aggressive and semi-aggressive species together.
-It is vitally important to research all fish you are wanting to add to your tank before you get them so that your tank is happy and healthy.
+It is vitally important to research all fish you are wanting to add to your aquarium before you get them so you will maintain and keep healthy fish tank.
 Check to make sure they all need the same water parameters and temperatures.
 A fish that does well in lower temperatures will not pair well with one that requires higher temperatures.

 - A high quality food for your fish is also best.
 Research your fish diet needs and ensure that you are feeding them the best food possible and that you are giving them different foods periodically.
 Always feeding them flake food would be equivalent to you eating a chef salad everyday for every meal.
 Gets very boring and bland after a while.
 If you have a fish that is strictly a carnivore, a flake food diet is not going to be enough nutrition for your fish and will reduce its health.
 Do your research and learn everything you can.
 You would be surprised all that you can learn.